Jorge36/4InARow/README.md

 # 4InARow

+Application was developed in Netbenas on Ubuntu 20.04.

 **** Welcome to Game Simulator 4-in-a-row *****
 How to play?
 A grid is shown on the screen (5x5 or 10x10).
 You play against the computer.
 The player/computer chooses a column to drop a